vsanthanam/JBird/.github/ISSUE_TEMPLATE/swift-upgrade.md

 ---
-name: Swift Version Upgrade
+name: Swift/Xcode Version Upgrade
 about: Migrate to the next version of Swift
-title: 'Update to Swift __'
+title: 'Update to Swift __ or Xcode __'
 labels: enhancement
 assignees: vsanthanam